Rockmart Feed Mill Explosion Kills One, Injures Five; OSHA Investigates

 According to OSHA regulations, specifically 29 CFR 1910.272, any employer involved in grain-handling activities must have an emergency action plan for employees to follow in the event of an explosion.
 Every employer in this industry must also establish a housekeeping program to address the issue of fugitive grain dust, which refers to combustible dust particles.

 Surprisingly, this is not the first explosion to occur at JCG Farms.
 Sometime within the last five years, combustible dust caused a small explosion at the same site.
 The previous explosion did not result in any fatalities.

 Unfortunately, Rockmart is no stranger to occupational explosions.
 In 2013, a 56-year-old woman died after an explosion at Meggitt Polymers & Composites.
 Investigators determined the explosion occurred due to an unexpected release of pressure by a machine used to sterilize equipment.

 Feed Mills Have Hazardous Conditions

 Combustible dust isn’t the only hazard present at feed mills and other grain-handling facilities.
 Employees work with conveyors, augers, and other machines that have hazardous parts, putting them at risk for severe cuts, accidental amputations, and eye injuries.
 Serious injuries often occur due to falls from ladders, platforms, unguarded catwalks, and floor openings.
 Workers may also be exposed to mold, pesticides, and other environmental hazards, causing skin rashes, eye irritation, and breathing problems.

 Employees Have the Right to a Safe Work Environment

 Although investigators have not determined the cause of this explosion, many workplace accidents occur because employers do not take employee safety seriously.
 If you sustained an injury on the job, we may be able to help.
-Contact Butler Tobin at (404) 587-8423 to speak to one of our Atlanta injury law attorneys.
+Contact Butler Law Firm at (404) 587-8423 to speak to one of our Atlanta injury law attorneys.